-My yoga journey started with a book on meditation which recommended gentle yoga as part of a daily mindfulness practice.
-At the time, I was wasting away at a desk job in the corporate/business world under a tyrannical boss.
-I found the mindfulness principles and sitting meditation useful for calming anxiety, stress, and self-judgment.
+My yoga journey started in 2010 with a book on meditation which recommended gentle hatha yoga as part of a daily mindfulness practice.
+I found these new practices surprisingly effective for relieving stress, more so than anything else I had tried.

-I began to practice gentle yoga and yin yoga and discovered that yoga was like medicine.
+I discovered that yoga was like medicine.
 The physical postures release tension, clear out atrophy, and open up spaciousness in the tissues of the body.
 Yoga brings me a sense of well-being and ease.

 This quote from Jon Kabat-Zinn summarizes my approach:

 through resistance.
 You have to

 We put our bodies in a position to feel the stretch, to feel the edge of that resistance, and then breathe into it.
 With breath and patience, opening begins to occur, releasing tension and encouraging a sense of ease.